Set up disaster recovery of on-premises Hyper-V VMs in VMM clouds to Azure

 - Set up the source replication environment, including on-premises Site Recovery components and the target replication environment.

-- Set up network mapping to map between VMM VM networks and Azure virtual networks.
+- Set up network mapping between VMM VM networks and Azure virtual networks.

 - Create a replication policy.